 The Muratorian Canon

-Furlong further notes that while there is no consensus as to who wrote the Canon, Hippolytus has been more often suggested than any other writer, and Furlong reviews the evidence for this (though he himself favors Hippolytan dependence rather than authorship).
+While there is no consensus as to who wrote the Canon, Hippolytus has been suggested more often than any other writer (though there are reasons for preferring Hippolytan dependence rather than authorship).

 The Homily of Severus